|White-lined Tanager Tachyphonus rufus

 Brazilian name: Pipira-preta

-The male looks all black but it can show its white wing-coverts as in photos 1 and 3.
+The male looks all black as in photo 4 but it can show its white wing-coverts as in photos 1 and 3.
 The lower mandible has a steel-blue base.

 |If you do not see a menu on the left, you may have arrived at this page from another site.
 Please click Home to get to my main page.|